Capybara-Modders/melvor-grand-exchange-backend/README.md

 https://www.vultr.com/?ref=9252619-8H if you'd like to use my referral code for a place to host.
 I do not this there, but I do for my discord bots.

+TLDR, https://ngrok.com/ free tier to start playing with hosting your own server.